PaulMaddox/crater-aws-cdk/README.md

-# How we increased the Rust compiler test times from x to y
+# How we sped up the rust compiler tests from 1 week to ...?

 ## Introduction